 LASiS-based synthesis of MOF structures

 All chemicals and precursors were purchased from Sigma-Aldrich.
 Cobalt pellets were obtained from Kurt J. Lesker (99.95% purity, 1/4” diameter×1/4” height).
 LASiS experiment was performed in the previously discussed reactor-cell.
 For the synthesis of ZIF-67 structures, the desired amount (60, 120, 180 and 240 mg) of 2-methylimidazole (Hmim) was dissolved in 6 mL of potassium hydroxide solution (3 mol⋅L-1 KOH in deionized water) before transferring into the LASiS reactor cell.
 The solutions were maintained at 65 °C during for the entire experiment.
 The target metal was ablated using an unfocused 1064 nm pulsed Nd-YAG ffor different ablation times (2-5 min).
 To ensure complete crystallization of the MOFs, the suspension was maintained at 65 °C for 12 hours.
-The products were then collected by centrifuging at 4700 rpm for 15 min and decanted after washing two times with methanol For the sake of comparison, the same procedure was repeated at a different synthesis temperature.
+The products were then collected by centrifuging at 4700 rpm for 15 min and decanted after washing two times with methanol.
+For the sake of comparison, the same procedure was repeated at a different synthesis temperature.

 Characterizations